How long does wine last after you open it?

 Let me take a second to give an example of argon use in the wine bottling process...

-...or you can skip to the summary.
+...or you can skip to the summary at the bottom.

 When wine is bottled - an empty bottle full of air and oxygen is waiting to be filled with wine.
 If you were a winemaker - you wouldn't want to put your wine into a bottle full of air - would you?
 That can cause pre-mature oxidation of the wine you worked hard to make.